Karan-Gandhi/AI-Assistant/README.md

 	* Wikipedia
 	* Google Play Store
 * Assistant will also respond to the casual conversations

-**Note : You will have to say assistant before you give any command to the assistant**

 ## Dependencies
 * I have used the following node packages :